aiza-k/Israel-Palestine/README.md

 # Palestinian - Israeli conflict deaths and US military aid

-Data analysis project to comapare US military aid to Israel and aggression in the Israeli-Palestinian conflict on a yearly basis.
-The project will analyze deaths caused by the Israeli-Palestinian conflict between 1989-2016 and the amount of military aid the US has given to Israel over those years years.
-Does the data show any patterns or relationships?
+Data analysis project of US military aid to Israel and casualties in the Israeli-Palestinian conflict on a yearly basis.

+Analyzes deaths caused by the Israeli-Palestinian conflict between 1989-2016 and the amount of military aid the US has given to Israel from 1946-2015.

+View R markdown files for results, and R scripts for all code used.

 <small>Data Sources:
 Sundberg, Ralph, and Erik Melander, 2013, “Introducing the UCDP Georeferenced Event Dataset”, Journal of Peace Research, vol.50, no.4, 523-532